 A drain and spin may help shorten drying times for some heavy fabrics or special-care items by removing excess water.

-- 1. Push Cycle Control Knob in and turn clockwise until indicator points to SPIN, as illustrated. - 2.
+- 1. Push Cycle Control Knob in and turn clockwise to SPIN, as illustrated. - 2.
 Pull Cycle Control Knob out.
 The washer will drain and spin.

 What happens in each cycle